CTFEDs/FutureFriendlyUXWorkshop/decks/future-friendly-deck.md

 ![fit](../img/tftbotr2.png)

+^ Steve
-^ Sharon Bowman
+Sharon Bowman
 Training From The Back Of The Room

 ---

 # Problems

+^ Justin
-^ The assumptions we make that date, sometimes very quickly.
+The assumptions we make that date, sometimes very quickly.
 The things we don't know.

 ---

 # Patterns

+^ Justin
-^ The patterns that show these assumptions.
+The patterns that show these assumptions.

 ---

 # Principles

+^ Justin
-^ Principles we can follow to avoid the Problems and Patterns.
+Principles we can follow to avoid the Problems and Patterns.
 Not rules: guidelines and suggestions.

 ---

 # Solutions

+^ Justin
-^ Specific, practical, new Patterns we can use to avoid these Problems.
+Specific, practical, new Patterns we can use to avoid these Problems.

 ---

 ## What is Future Friendly UX design?

+^ Justin
-^ Being careful about the assumptions we make Designing for change, unknowns
+Being careful about the assumptions we make
+Designing for change, unknowns

 ---

 ![fit](../img/fflogo-large.png)

+^ Justin
-^ Big names in Mobile, Responsive, UX (Luke Wroblewski, Scott Jenson, Brad Frost, Jeremy Keith, Lyza D. Gardner, Scott Jehl, Stephanie Rieger, Josh Clark, ...)
+Big names in Mobile, Responsive, UX (Luke Wroblewski, Scott Jenson, Brad Frost, Jeremy Keith, Lyza D. Gardner, Scott Jehl, Stephanie Rieger, Josh Clark, ...)
 This png is not future friendly :)

 ---